 Recruiting is the HR function with the highest impact on revenue.
 Excellent recruiting practices contribute to more than 3x revenue growth and 2x profit margins.
 (Realizing the Value of People Management, BCG)

-3. Management & Development
+3. Management and development

 Excellent management and development practices increase the value an employee brings to an organization over time.